JoeyyScott/Gamer-Supplies/README.md

 ### Creating a local clone

-**Disclaimer**: This project will not run locally with database connections unless you create an env.py file to hold the variables for IP, PORT, MONGO_DBNAME, MONGO_URI and SECRET_KEY.
-The information used to run this project are private and have not been pushed to the GitHub repository for this reason.
+**Disclaimer**: This project will not run locally with database connections unless you set the Heroku config variables in your IDE.
+The information used to run this project is private and has not been pushed to the GitHub repository for this reason.

 Once you have done the above you can follow these steps to create a local copy on your computer:
 1. Navigate to the GitHub Repository for the project [here](https://github.com/JoeyyScott/gamer-supplies/).